 APIs Accelerate Technology Implementations While Minimizing Costs

-Hoteliers need to be able to remove barriers around their data caused by outdated technology in order to properly interact and establish relationships with guests.
+Hoteliers need to be able to remove barriers around their data caused by outdated technology in order to properly interact and establish relationships with hotel guests.
 The most seasoned technology providers develop their solutions to answer the needs of modern hoteliers and ensure they can be hosted on different technology platforms.

 This essential layer of architecture helps speed up the implementation timeline for customers.
-By allowing seamless communication between systems and third parties, tech providers are able to offer universal APIs that conform to widely used industry standards.
+By allowing seamless communication between hospitality systems and third parties, tech providers are able to offer universal APIs that conform to widely used industry standards.
 This simplifies the set up and accelerates adoptions for new partners while minimizing costs.

 APIs Position Your Business for Future Growth

-Not exploring the benefits of what integrations can bring to your business would be a huge mistake.
+Not exploring the benefits of what integrations can bring to your hospitality business would be a huge mistake.
 We understand choosing and implementing new technology can be stressful, but it doesn’t have to be.
 At Amadeus, we build with an open API framework to ensure users always have access to new and exciting technology that can benefit their revenue and operations strategies.
 Customers then have the peace of mind knowing they can expand their current technology capabilities without replacing their core solution.
 Hoteliers should never rely on a single system to do it all in today’s competitive market.

 At Amadeus, our large partner audience is a testimony to our maturity, capability, and flexibility with integrations.
 Additionally, we continue to heavily invest in this area to ensure that become the true hospitality platform for all of our customers.
 We strive to provide the largest pool and most diverse integrations while listening closely to our customers to answer their future needs.